ayhanyigid/kerkenes-router/README.md

 You can use the `BaseCsrfVerifier` to enable CSRF-validation on all request.
 If you need to disable verification for specific urls, please refer to the "Custom CSRF-verifier" section below.

-By default simple-php-router will use the `CookieTokenProvider` class.
+By default kerkenes-php-router will use the `CookieTokenProvider` class.
 This provider will store the security-token in a cookie on the clients machine.
 If you want to store the token elsewhere, please refer to the "Creating custom Token Provider" section below.

 ## Adding CSRF-verifier

-When you've created your CSRF-verifier you need to tell simple-php-router that it should use it.
+When you've created your CSRF-verifier you need to tell kerkenes-php-router that it should use it.
 You can do this by adding the following line in your `routes.php` file:

 ```php
 KerkenesRouter::csrfVerifier(new \Demo\Middlewares\CsrfVerifier());